oracle-livelabs/em-omc/enterprise-manager/emcc-new/intro/intro-migration-workbench.md

 #### Applicable Enterprise Manager Management Packs

 Labs under this workshop are covered by the following Management Pack.

 - Real Application Testing (RAT) Management Pack

 ### Content

-Oracle Database Compliance and Drift Management including configuration and security compliance management of managed targets.
-The following are covered in this workshop:
+The following tasks are covered in this workshop:

-- Analyze, Increase standardization, reduce number of different configuration sets
-- Execute a one-time comparison to compare the latest reference configuration to one or more targets to determine the configuration differences
-- Continuous drift monitoring of multiple targets against a reference target for initialization parameters using customized configuration monitoring template
-- Run a review aggregated security compliance framework and standard for Oracle Database 12c and Oracle Host targets
-- Host security compliance using custom compliance standard
+- Migrate and upgrade a 12c non-container database to a PDB in a 19c container database
+- Migrate and upgrade a 12c non-container database to 19c in a new destination
+- Migrate and upgrade a 12c non-container database to 19c autonomous database in Oracle Cloud

 ### Additional Workshop Supported Use Cases

 For additional Enterprise Manager use cases, see below and visit [LiveLabs](http://bit.ly/golivelabs) for the details.

 #### 1. Database Lifecycle Automation

 - Create a Pluggable Database (PDB)
 - Un-plug/Plug an existing Pluggable Database
 - Clone an existing Pluggable Database
 - Run Compliance Management for Pluggable Database
 - Self- service to request a PDB using PDBaaS
 - Administrative Setup for PDBaaS (Private Cloud)- Review only

 #### 2. Find, Fix, Validate

 - View unified Database Performance via Performance Hub
 - Use Real-time Database Operations Monitoring to view long running database tasks
 - Identify Top SQL in a PDB and tune it using SQL Tuning Advisor